vickmuir/Backup/install-backup-client-linux.md

   ```
   {: pre}

   If you're prompted, confirm that the download size is okay.
-The update proceeds and displays a "Complete!" message when it finishes.
+The update proceeds and displays a "Complete" message when it finishes.

-## Getting the Install Script
+## Getting the installation script

 - Run the following command at the server prompt.
   ```